SuperDARN/pydarn/docs/user/map.md

 map_data = SDarn_read.read_map()

 ```
 With the map data loaded as a list of dictionaries (`map_data` variable in above example), you may now call the `plot_mapdata` method.
-Make sure you tell the method what time, in [`datetime` format], or record number (numbered from first recorded in file, counting from 0):
+Make sure you tell the method what time, in `datetime` format, or record number (numbered from first recorded in file, counting from 0):
 ```python
 map_rtn = pydarn.Maps.plot_mapdata(map_data, record=150)
 plt.show()

 ```
-In this example, the record at 150 was plotted with the defaulted parameter, `MapParams.FITTED_VELOCITIES` (fitted velocities), being mapped:
+In this example, the record at 150 was plotted with the defaulted parameter, `MapParams.FITTED_VELOCITIES` (fitted velocities):
 ![](../imgs/map_1.png)

 You might have noticed that the variable `map_rtn` in the examples above actually holds some information.
 This dictionary contains the AACGM latitude and longitude of the mapped vectors plotted: